Humana

 Social Determinants of Health

-Healthcare outcomes are shaped by far more than medical care alone.
-Where people live, their access to transportation and healthy food, exposure to environmental hazards, education levels, and economic stability all play crucial roles in their health—often more significant than clinical interventions.
+Healthcare outcomes are shaped by far more than medical care.
+Social determinants of health (SDOH)—where people live, access to transportation and healthy food, environmental hazards, education, economic stability—often matter more than clinical interventions.

-These social determinants of health (SDOH) create a complex web of influence: neighborhoods with poor air quality and few grocery stores tend to have higher rates of respiratory illness and diabetes; areas with limited public transportation often see lower preventive care visits; communities with housing instability frequently experience higher emergency room utilization.
+For example, neighborhoods with poor air quality and limited grocery access correlate with higher rates of respiratory illness and diabetes, while areas with limited public transportation see lower preventive care participation.

 Source: Institute for Clinical Systems Improvement, Going BeyondClinical Walls: Solving Complex Problems (October 2014)